philsturgeon/phil.tech/source/2011-11-30-stitch-your-friends-up.html.markdown

 layout: post
 title: Stitch Your Friends Up
 category: personal
-alias: blog/2011/11/stitch-your-friends-up
+alias: blog/2011/11/stitch-your-friends-up/
-excerpt: " \n\tWhile I am on the ignite100 start-up incubator I have met some amazing people in some brilliant start-ups.
+excerpt: "While I am on the ignite100 start-up incubator I have met some amazing people in some brilliant start-ups.
 One of these start-ups is Givey: a \"social giving platform\" which allows donations via SMS, Twitter, etc. They have organised an event happening in Newcastle tonight called \"Stitch Your Friends Up\" where